Graduate Student General Assembly Cut Short After Students Storm Out

 Election Talk Leads to Scuffle

-Arguments broke out and many stormed out after graduate students found out at their general assembly yesterday that online voting will be used for the Graduate Student Association’s upcoming elections.
+Arguments blew up and many stormed out after graduate students were told at their general assembly yesterday that online voting will be used for the Graduate Student Association’s upcoming elections.

 “I do not think the council of directors has the right to make such a far-reaching decision on our behalf,” said graduate student Charles Igwe.
 “We did not have a chance or opportunity to counteract it.
 It doesn’t make sense.”